alangrainger/epic-journal/README.md

 - `yarn run build`

-### MacOS
+### MacOS / Linux

 **NOTE: I haven't yet got unix-sqlcipher to compile properly on Mac.
 If you know how, let me know!**

-There is an unresolved issue with cross-sqlcipher and yarn, so the source files are set up for my Windows dev machine.

-To build on MacOS, you will need to make two changes:
+To build on MacOS / Linux, you will need to make two changes:

 1. In `package.json`, change `"win-sqlcipher": "^0.0.4"` to be `"unix-sqlcipher": "^0.0.4"`